Skip to main content

 What the check does

 For every action pinned by a 40-character commit SHA, Pipefort asks the GitHub API whether that commit exists in the claimed owner/repo.
 If GitHub returns 404, the commit isn’t part of that repository — the pin is an impostor.
-This audit only runs in the opt-in online pass (pipefort --audit-pins, or the web app’s scan with its installation token), because it needs network access.
+This audit needs network access, so it runs in the online pass: automatically when the CLI has a GitHub token (or forced with pipefort --audit-pins), and always in the web app’s scan with its installation token.

 Why it matters